JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/mix_quaternions.rst

 -------

 - **Result**
-    The result quaternion of mixing the two quaternions by the input factor.
+    The resultant quaternion of mixing the two quaternions by the input factor.

 Advanced Node Settings
 ----------------------